brucou/react-state-driven/README.md

 - the preprocessor translates user interface events into inputs for the state machine
 - the state machine computes the commands to execute as a result of its present and past inputs, or, what is equivalent, its present input and current state
-- the command handler interpret and execute incoming commands
+- the command handler interprets and executes incoming commands
 - the mediator coordinates the user interface, the preprocessor, the state machine and the command handler